martabakCode/Massive-Project-Backup/Readme.md

 ## License

-This project is licensed under the [sisingamangaraja License](LICENSE).
+This project is licensed under the [Sisingamangaraja License].